 TISC is a numerical model that integrates quantitative models of lithospheric flexure, kinematic fault deformation, and surface mass transport (erosion/transport/sedimentation) along drainage networks.
 In other words, TISC is a computer program that simulates the evolution of 3D large-scale sediment transport together with tectonic deformation and lithospheric vertical movements on geological time scales.
 Particular attention is given to foreland sedimentary basin settings.
 Further information in these papers (G-C, 2002, Basin Res., G-C et al., 2003) showing first results of this numerical model.

 In comparison to other existing landscape evolution models (Child

 , Eros, ...), TISC can handle lakes forming in local topographic minima, it can calculate the outlet of such water bodies, and takes into account their role as hydrological and sedimentary sinks.
 It also accounts for internal drainage (endorheism) dependent on basin runoff and lake evaporation, explicitely calculating the extension of closed-drainage lakes.
 It also tracks sediment horizons in the sedimentary basins (but not sediment facies).
 Drawbacks: TISC uses a fixed rectangular mesh, and is oriented towards large-scale (> 100 km) modeling.
 And don't expect a user-friendly interface.

-Take a look at the documentation wiki and download TISC at this Git repository.
+Take a look at the documentation wiki and download TISC here.
 TISC is available for Linux platforms only.

 foreland basins or erosional craters.